Tel: +44 (0)20 7544 2600

 A popular choice with clients who appreciate her “attention to detail”, “relaxed style” and knowledge of the subject area, Liz has been praised for being “very perceptive as to where the main issues would lie” as well as really “bending her back” on behalf of the parties and brokering a settlement that would have been impossible without her help.

 As a well known writer and speaker, Liz is regularly invited to give her workshop about practical tips for parties attending mediations.
+Feedback includes that she has “tremendous insight into the process and what works and what does not” and “is easy to talk to and gets the best out of people”.
 She is the author of the Practical Law Note ‘Mediation of Construction Disputes’ and a blogger for Practical Law Construction.
 Her articles have also appeared in the ICE Construction Law Quarterly, the JCT Newsletter and the RICS Property Journal.